telerik/winforms-docs/installation-deployment-and-distribution/install-using-nuget.md

   ![installation-deployment-and-distribution-install-using-nuget 001](images/installation-deployment-and-distribution-install-using-nuget001.png)

-  >note The following article shows where you can find the downloads section [Download Product Files]({%Slug winforms/installation-deployment-and-distribution/download-product-files})
+  >tip The following article shows where you can find the downloads section [Download Product Files]({%Slug winforms/installation-deployment-and-distribution/download-product-files})

 1. Then you need to add packages to Visual Studio.
 Open the NuGet manager and then click the options button: